 1) People seem to claim that her personality was better prior to gaining their memories, which is false.
 We know very little about her personality prior.
 The few things we do know about her prior seem to be the same.
 Her personality did not change much, other than interest in magic.
 She was a hikkimori in both lifetimes.
 Just because she acted cool in 1 scene in the beginning doesn't mean she acted like that in every minute of her life.

 2) People say that this is generic, but it isn't.
 While the theme is generic in general, there is a lot of uniqueness to this.
 From the characters being smarter and actually noticing the change in the MC, to her abilities being out in the open.
 And so far, no harem.
-People are not falling for her left and right, they are interested in the heroine more ad she is fine with that and encourages that (despite hating the heroine)
+People are not falling for her left and right, they are interested in the heroine more and she is fine with that and encourages that (despite hating the heroine).